Sergio Mattarella: COVID-19 pandemic

 During Mattarella's presidency, Italy was hit by a major outbreak of the COVID-19 pandemic.
 In February 2020, Italy became one of the countries with the highest number of confirmed cases of COVID-19.
-As of January 2025, there have been more than 25 million COVID-19 cases confirmed and more than 185,000 deaths; the pandemic mainly started in Lombardy, Emilia-Romagna, Piedmont, and Veneto but then spread through the whole country.
+As of January 2025, there have been more than 26 million COVID-19 cases confirmed and almost 200,000 deaths; although the pandemic mainly started in Lombardy, Emilia-Romagna, Piedmont, and Veneto, it then spread through the whole country.

 On 22 February, the Council of Ministers introduced a bill to contain the COVID-19 outbreak, quarantining more than 50,000 people from 11 different municipalities in Northern Italy.
 After few days, schools and universities closed in the whole country.
 On 8 March, the Italian government extended the quarantine to the entire region of Lombardy and 14 other northern provinces, putting more than a quarter of the national population under pandemic lockdown.
-On the following day, the government extended the quarantine measures previously applied only in the so-called "red zones" to the whole country, putting de facto 60 million people in lockdown.
+On the following day, the government extended the quarantine measures previously applied only in the "red zones" to the whole country, putting de facto 60 million people in lockdown.
 At the time of its application, this measure was described as the largest lockdown in human history.
 On 18 May, the lockdown officially ended and the government allowed the re-openings of bars, restaurants, barbers and gyms.
 The possibility to travel between different regions was restored on 3 June.

 Starting from July, many countries in Europe, including Italy, witnessed a new rise in detected COVID-19 cases.
 On 7 October, the parliament postponed the end of the state of emergency to 31 January 2021, and Prime Minister Conte imposed the use of protection mask outdoors.
 On 13 October 2020, the Italian government reintroduced stricter rules to limit the spread of COVID-19.
 Demonstrations and gatherings of people were strictly forbidden.
 Regions and municipalities were given the power to only tighten but not release containment measures.
 On 25 October, the government introduced new restrictions, imposing the closing of gyms, swimming pools, theatres, and cinemas, as well as the closing of bars and restaurants by 6 pm.
 Restrictions were later confirmed until April 2021 by the new government led by Mario Draghi.